Last update: 1/3/2022

 - Produce reporting for university administration

-- Waive or reduce COVID-19 testing requirements, quarantine periods, face covering requirements, or other public health protocols
+- Implement, waive or reduce COVID-19 testing requirements, quarantine periods, face covering requirements, or other public health protocols

 - Update Occupational Health Services (OHS) and University Health Services (UHS) health records with vaccine information